canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 Ubuntu versions and architectures to download::

     * Cloud Mirror does not exist.
 Creating.
-    * Do you want to get images for xenial release (Y/n)? y
+    * Do you want to get images for xenial release (y/N)? n
-    * Do you want to get images for bionic release (y/N)? y
+    * Do you want to get images for bionic release (y/N)? n
+    * Do you want to get images for focal release (Y/n)? y
-    * Do you want to get images for eoan release (y/N)? n
+    * Do you want to get images for groovy release (y/N)? n
-    * Do you want to get images for focal release (y/N)? y *
+    * Do you want to get images for hirsute release (y/N)? n *
     * Do you want to get images for amd64 architecture (Y/n)? y
     * Do you want to get images for i386 architecture (y/N)? n